- Who can apply?

 - What types of office assignments do Interns typically have?

-Udall Interns have worked in House and Senate offices, with the Departments of Defense, Interior, and Education, and in the White House.
-Depending on the individual's skills and abilities, interns attend hearings and briefings, research legislative issues, and provide general office support.
+Udall Interns have worked in House and Senate Member and committee offices; with Federal agencies such as the Departments of Defense, Interior, and Education; and in the White House.
+Depending on the individual's skills and abilities and the requirements of th eplacement office, Interns attend hearings and briefings, research legislative issues, and provide general office support.

 - What kind of expectations do offices have of Interns?

-All Interns will be expected to perform similar administrative duties such as handling correspondence, phone calls, filing, and constituent services.
-You will also have the opportunity to demonstrate your research, writing and analytical skills.
-Interns who perform well their first two weeks and demonstrate that they are resourceful, manage their time wisely and complete their tasks on time are usually given more advanced assignments such as attending hearings, writing briefs (summary reports) and white papers, and conducting in-depth research.
+All Interns will be expected to contribute to common administrative duties such as handling correspondence and constituent services.
+You will also have the opportunity to demonstrate your research, writing, and analytical skills.
+Interns who demonstrate that they are resourceful, manage their time wisely, and complete their tasks on time are usually given more advanced assignments such as attending hearings, writing briefs (summary reports) and white papers, and conducting in-depth research.

 - Could I begin my internship earlier in May, or continue through August?